Former Manson family member Leslie Van Houten released from California prison, official says - KESQ

 (CNN) — Leslie Van Houten, a former Charles Manson follower and convicted murderer, was released from a California prison on Tuesday, a prison spokesperson told CNN.

-Van Houten was released to parole supervision, California Department of Corrections and Rehabilitation spokesperson Mary Xjimenez said in a statement.
-She will have a three-year maximum parole term with a parole discharge review occurring after one year, Xjimenez said.
+Van Houten was released to parole supervision, California Department of Corrections and Rehabilitation spokesperson Mary Xjimenez said.
+Van Houten will have a three-year maximum parole term with a parole discharge review occurring after one year, Xjimenez said.

 Van Houten, now in her 70s, was 19 when she met Manson and joined the murderous cult that came to be called the “Manson family.”